 Section 3 provides a review of pertinent previous work (tasks 1 and 2c).

-Section 4 details evidence of harm caused by name collisions (task 2b) and discusses mitigation techniques and their technical impact (task 2d).
+Section 4 details evidence of harm caused by name collisions (task 2b) and discusses the technical impact of name collision mitigation techniques employed to date (task 2d).

-Section 5 defines an initial list of data sets that would be needed for Studies 2 and 3 (tasks 3 and 4).
+Section 5 assesses datasets used in past name collision studies, identifies additional data sets that would be needed for Studies 2 and 3, and discusses the availability of those additional datasets (tasks 3, 4, and 5, respectively).

+All sources referenced in this report are cited in Section 6, Bibliography.

 Name Collision Primer